0xFFrancesco/Learning-and-Courses/c-sharp/course1/csharp.md

 -   Classes can be either internal (default - accessible only within the same project) or public (accessible also in different projects):
     -   Optional sub-types are:
-        -   static: contains only static members;
+        -   static: can contain only static members;
         -   abstract: can contain abstract methods, to be implemented in child classes;
         -   sealed: can't be inherited;
-        -   partial: multiple partial classes with the same name can be combined into a single class;
+        -   partial: split across multiple source files;
 -   Objects are stored in the Heap, methods' variables are stored in the Stack;
     -   A new Stack is created for every method call;
     -   To access an object (that is nameless), you need a reference variable that "points" to the Heap's memory location of that object (`Person person = new Person();`);